Scratch vocal

+A scratch vocal or guide vocal is an audio recording made without the intention of keeping it.
+The recording is intended for reference only.
+These vocals can be used for music or animation.
+In music a singer may use a scratch recording to rerecord the song later.
+In animation, scratch vocals are often used to check the story and can be kept instead of auditioning for another vocalist.

+In music

 A scratch vocal is a vocal performance that a singer records to provide a reference track that music producers and audio engineers can use as they craft other pieces of the recorded song.

-Most of the time, the singer ultimately re-records the vocal performance after production is complete.
-However, there are a number of exceptions to this rule, such as "The Piña Colada Song" by Rupert Holmes, where the re-recording lacked the desired energy and spontaneity, or "Superstar" by The Carpenters, where the scratch was so well performed that a re-record was deemed unnecessary.
+Most of the time, the singer of a scratch vocal ultimately re-records the vocal performance after production is complete.
+However, there are a number of exceptions to this rule, such as "The Piña Colada Song" by Rupert Holmes, where the re-recording lacked the desired energy and spontaneity, or "Superstar" by the Carpenters, where the scratch was so well performed that a re-record was deemed unnecessary.

+A guide vocal is a vocal performance that a singer records to provide a reference track for another singer or singers who will be performing or recording the song.